Bhuyashi/Kmeans/README.md

   <img width="400" src="images/first.png">
 </p>

+Three points are chosen randomly as centroids which are depicted as red dots.
+Based on the inital position of centroids, the points are separated into 3 clusters.
+The square shapes represent the centroids in the second image.

 <p align="center">
   <img src="images/second.png" width="250" />
   <img src="images/third.png" width="250" />
   <img src="images/fourth.png" width="250" />
   <img src="images/fifth.png" width="250" />
 </p>

+The result after 2-5 iteration are shown above.

 ### Run-2